pablobd/algorithms/README.md

 ## Project Objective

-Have fun and learn about algorithmics and data structures.
+Have fun, learn about algorithms and data structures and build the fastest and cleanest algorithms from far west.

 ## Local Development